 15 Minutes; up to 25 suggested best practice

-Prior to Permanency Hearing (PH):
+Prior to Permanency Hearing (PH)

-☐ If first PH, scheduled within 180 days after DFPS named TMC

-☐ If subsequent PH, scheduled within 120 days of last PH

-□ 10 days' notice provided
+- □ If first PH, scheduled within 180 days after DFPS named TMC - □ If subsequent PH, scheduled within 120 days of last PH - \Box 10 days' notice provided - □ DFPS Permanency Progress Report filed at least 10 days before PH and includes:

+- $\hfill\square$ Identify those present - \Box Child in attendance - □ DFPS due diligence to locate and serve parties not present - □ Parent, alleged father or relative provided locating information for absent parents, alleged fathers, or relatives - □ Child provided opportunity to provide information about possible relative or other caregiver - □ If child with relative, inform about Permanency Care Assistance - □ Paternity issues/Paternity Registry - \Box Need for language interpretation - $\hfill\square$ If parent unrepresented, inform of right to counsel, determine indigency, and appoint attorney - □ Indian/Native American Heritage - $\hfill\square$ Citizenship issues, consulate notified - $\hfill\square$ Compliance with orders/Service Plan and progress made - □ Parties and those present heard and provided opportunity to present evidence - □ If caregiver is present, must be given opportunity to provide information about the child. - $\hfill\square$ If AAL has not seen child, determine good cause - □ Review Permanency Progress Report: - Safety and well-being of child - Child's needs (medical/special) - Child's placement - Evidence as to whether DFPS is able to place with relative - Child's primary and alternative permanency goals - DFPS reasonable efforts to finalize permanency plan - Child provided opportunity to express opinion about medical care

-DFPS Permanency Progress Report filed at least 10 days before PH and includes: Child's Permanency Plan Summary of Medical Care
+- Child's Permanency Plan - Summary of Medical Care

-☐ The court file includes:
+\Box The court file includes:

-Notification of consent for medical care Education decision-maker Form 2085-E Visitation Plan

-At Hearing:

-☐ Identify those present

-☐ Child in attendance

-☐ DFPS due diligence to locate and serve parties

-not present

-☐ Parent, alleged father or relative provided locating information for absent parents, alleged fathers, or relatives

-☐ Paternity issues/Paternity Registry

-☐ Need for language interpretation

-☐ Advise parents of right to counsel

-□ Determine indigence

-☐ Indian/Native American Heritage

-☐ Citizenship issues, consulate notified

-☐ Compliance with orders/Service Plan and

-progress made

-☐ Parties and those present heard and provided opportunity to present evidence

-☐ If caregiver is present, must be given opportunity to provide information about the child.

-☐ If AAL has not seen child, form filed

-☐ Review Permanency Progress Report:

-- Safety and well-being of child - Child's needs (medical/special) - Child's placement - Evidence as to whether DFPS is able to place with relative - Child's primary and alternative permanency goals - DFPS reasonable efforts to finalize permanency plan - Child provided opportunity to express opinion about medical care - For child receiving psychotropic medication, whether child has: - been provided non-pharmacological interventions. - seen prescribing physician every 90 days for review - Child's education decision-maker identified, education needs and goals identified and addressed, and major changes in school performance or disciplinary events - If 14 or older, transition services to assist from care to independent living - For child with goal of APPLA: - child's desired permanency outcome; and - whether APPLA best permanency plan; if so, provide compelling reasons why not in child's best interest to: - return home, - adoption, - placed with legal guardian, or - placed with a fit and willing relative - o whether DFPS has conducted an Independent Living Skills (ILS) assessment - whether DFPS has addressed the goals identified in the youth's permanency plan. - For youth 16 years of age or older, whether DFPS has provided documents required by Section 264.121(e) - For youth 18 years or older, or has had disabilities of minority removed, documents and information listed in possession before leave care Section 264.121(e-1) ☐ Ask the following questions: 0 11 1 What is preventing this child from returning how a today?
-Child has regular, ongoing opportunities for age-appropriate normalcy activities, including those not in child's service plan home today?How is my decision specific to this child and this family?
-At End of Hearing: Are there cultural issues we need to understand?
-Determine whether to return child if parents willing and able to provide safe environment and in child's best interest Well-being issues at Permanency Hearing: Medical Care and Mental Health: Advise/warn custodial rights and duties subject to restriction or termination Summary of medical care: Nature of emergency medical care All medical and mental health treatment Incorporate changes or modifications to Service Plan into order receiving and progress • Any medication prescribed/progress Likely date child returned home, placed for adoption, or placed in PMC Caregiver compliance with treatment plan Adverse reaction or side effects Set next PH within 120 days or sooner Diagnosis or diagnostic tests Announce dismissal date and any upcoming hearings Activity to avoid that affect effectiveness of treatment Be st Practices: Other info required If lack of notice, consider resetting hearing to secure attendance Education and Educational Decisions: ☐ Enrolled and in appropriate grade Engage parties with direct questions ☐ Remain in current school, even if placement changes Engage youth Ask DFPS direct, child-specific questions about primary and concurrent goal If change placement, determine: Where child wants to attend school Whether transportation is available If not moving to positive permanency, set timelines and tasks to be completed prior to next hearing Whether change coordinated with grading and testing periodsWhether records/credits transferred AAL knowledgeable about child's needs and legal objectives ☐ If 0-3, child assessed for developmental milestones through ECI Set next PH 90 instead of 120 days ☐ If 0-5, enrolled in Early Head Start, Head Start, For Older Youth: or Pre-Kindergarten ☐ Educational Decision-maker/Form 2085E on o Endure appropriate documents in whether DFPS has provided youth with
+- Notification of consent for medical care - Education decision-maker Form 2085-E - Visitation Plan - For child receiving psychotropic medication, whether child has: - been provided non-pharmacological interventions. - seen prescribing physician every 90 days for review - Child's education decision-maker identified, education needs and goals identified and addressed, and major changes in school performance or disciplinary events - If 14 or older, transition services to assist from care to independent living - For child with goal of APPLA: - child's desired permanency outcome; and - whether APPLA best permanency plan; if so, provide compelling reasons why not in child's best interest to: - return home, - adoption, - placed with legal guardian, or - placed with a fit and willing relative - whether DFPS has conducted an Independent Living Skills (ILS) assessment for all youth 16 and older in TMC - whether DFPS has addressed the goals identified in the youth's permanency plan. - For youth 16 years of age or older, whether DFPS has provided documents required by Section 264.121(e) - For youth 18 years or older, or has had disabilities of minority removed, whether DFPS has provided youth with documents and information listed in Section 264.121(e-1) - □ Child receiving appropriate medical care - □ Child has regular, ongoing opportunities for age-appropriate normalcy activities, including those not in child's service plan